apache/mahout/website/developers/how-to-contribute.md

 ---
 layout: page
-title: How to Contribute
+title: How To Contribute
-permalink: /developers/how-to-contribute/
+theme:
+    name: retro-mahout
 ---

-# How to Contribute
+# How to contribute

 *Contributing to an Apache project* is about more than just writing code -- it's about doing what you can to make the project better.
 There are lots